cyberrangecz/docs/docs/user-guide-basic/training-agenda/cheating-detection.md

     Occurs when a trainee solves a level without using any commands in a provided console, when the level specifically required it.
 The requirement for using commands is specified in the box 'are_commands_required' when creating a level in training definition.

+??? pencil "Forbidden Commands"

+    Occures when a trainee submits a command that was specified as 'forbidden' by the instructor.
+When ticking this checkbox, the instructor gets access to a new panel where he can setup which commands he wants to forbid.
+Each forbidden command consists of the command string and command console type.
+The console type can be either BASH or Metasploit.

 ## Detection Events of Cheating Detection

 <p align="center">